greysteil/greysteil.github.com/_posts/2013-03-29-good-decisions.md

 __The right information__

 Good decisions need the right information.
-As a consequence, the need to be:
+As a consequence, they need to be:

 1. __Bespoke__ - Your situation is different to that one you read about on the internet.
 You need to apply your own information.